yhimanshu22/angel-Lazyjobseeker.com/SETUP.md

 ## Environment Variables

-The Angel AI Meeting Assistant requires the following environment variables to be set:
+The Angel AI Meeting Assistant requires the following environment variable to be set:

 ### OpenAI API Key